ackhack/BetterReddit/Readme.md

 This is a Chrome Extension that serves a website using the reddit api.
+To open the Website, click on the icon in the top right.
+The page can be bookmarked.

 # Start